 FUNDING OPTIONS FOR PREPLANNING

-- Preplanning within the community can lower your ISO rating and property owners insurance rates.
+Pre-planning within the community can improve your ISO rating and property owners insurance rates.

 - Volunteer Firefighter’s Relief Act Funds (Act 84) can be used for preplanning services, software, as well as computers for each piece of fire apparatus.